MoskaDowlatzay/Moska-README.md-generator/README.md

 ## License
-This project is licensed under the Apache License 2.0 license.
+This project is licensed under the MIT license.

 ## Installation
 To install required dependencies, run the following command:
 ```
-jhbkfmd
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 ## Usage
-jbdnfs
+user can create readme file

 ## Contribution
- ndfsm
+make it their own

 ## Tests
- ds
+no

 ## Questions
-ghj
+no